*CLS 105 is NOT accepting applications for training at this time.

 4. Time Management, Organizational Patterns, Text Aids

-5. Note Taking: Discussion and Lecture
+5. Note Taking: Discussion & Lecture

 6. Graphic Organizers